Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 ant check 2>&1 | tee /tmp/icu4j-newData-antCheck.txt

 # 14. Investigate test case failures; fix test cases and repeat from step 12,
-# or fix CLDR data and repeat from step 4, as appropriate, until; there are no
+# or fix CLDR data and repeat from step 4, as appropriate, until there are no
 # more failures in ICU4C or ICU4J (except failures that were present before you
 # began testing the new CLDR data).

-# 15. Check the file changes; then svn add or svn remove as necessary, and
+# 15. Check the file changes; then git add or git rm as necessary, and
 # commit the changes.

+cd $HOME/icu/
-cd $ICU4C_DIR/source
+cd ..
 git status
 # add or remove as necessary

-cd $ICU4J_ROOT
-git status
-# add or remove as necessary

-cd $HOME/icu/trunk/
 # commit

 # 16. For an official CLDR data integration into ICU, now tag the CLDR and